Israeli PM Netanyahu 'cannot cling on to power much longer'

 Last week, Likud legislators unsuccessfully tried to mount a full-frontal attack on the right-wing police commander Roni Alsheikh at an interior committee hearing.
 The legislators accused Alsheikh's force of carrying out a politically motivated "coup" against the prime minister.

-According to Haaretz analyst Amos Harel, the public assault on Alsheikh was intended as a warning to Mandelblit, the attorney-general, of what lay in store for him if he moved to charge Netanyahu.
+According to Haaretz analyst Amos Harel, the public assault on Alsheikh was intended as a warning to Mandelblit, the attorney general, of what lay in store for him if he moved to charge Netanyahu.

-But the attorney-general is now under greater pressure to act decisively after he found himself implicated in a potential new scandal.
+But the attorney general is now under greater pressure to act decisively, after he found himself implicated in a potential new scandal.

-It emerged last week that in 2015 Hila Gerstl, a former judge, was approached by Nir Hefetz, Netanyahu's former media adviser, offering her the post of attorney-general if she promised to close legal proceedings against Sara Netanyahu.
+It emerged last week that, in 2015, Hila Gerstl, a former judge, was approached by Nir Hefetz, Netanyahu's former media adviser, offering her the post of attorney general if she promised to close legal proceedings against Sara Netanyahu.

 That has left a dark cloud over Mandelblit, a former cabinet secretary for Netanyahu, who got the job instead.
 It raises concerns about how much Netanyahu interfered in the appointment and whether Mandelblit was offered - and agreed to - a similar deal.